 Orthodontics in Sudbury - Invisalign Practitioner

 Dental braces have come a long way from the adolescent metal smiles usually associated with conventional orthodontic treatment.
-Now, there are more esthetic regular orthodontic braces materials made of ceramic, plastic and tooth colored wires.
+Now, there are more aesthetic regular orthodontic braces materials made of ceramic, plastic and tooth colored wires.
 But, the biggest innovation for invisibly straightening teeth is Invisalign orthodontics.
-Invisalign treatment is “braces without braces” that are “out of sight” both figuratively and literally.
+This treatment is “braces without braces” that are “out of sight” both figuratively and literally.

-Both conventional or “regular” braces and Invisalign clear braces both move teeth essentially the same way.
+Both conventional or “regular” braces and Clear braces both move teeth essentially the same way.
 Small guided pressures placed on the teeth over months to a year or more depending on the complexity (teeth crookedness) of the case.
 Old fashioned braces use “glue”, wires, springs and rubber bands.
-Invisalign uses clear aligners.

 Clear aligners are very similar to the plastic trays used to whiten teeth.
 They are transparent and fit snugly over the teeth.
 Depending on the severity of the problem 30 or more aligners are used.

 How is treatment accomplished?

 - Special 3D dental scanning is completed

 - A treatment plan is finalized.